Pakistan national football team: Afghanistan

 Pakistan is currently rivals with Afghanistan in many sports, including cricket and football.

-The national teams of Pakistan and Afghanistan regularly held sporting events in early years, but diplomatic ties were cut after the Soviet invasion of Afghanistan in 1979.
+The national teams of Pakistan and Afghanistan first met at the 1976 Afghanistan Republic Day Festival Cup, where the A team of Afghanistan won by 1–0, with Mohammad Saber Rohparwar scoring the lone goal on a corner kick minutes before game's end.
+Because of rising tensions between the two countries in the 1970s, Afghan president Mohammad Daoud Khan handed each player 5,000 afghanis as a celebration and gift for their victory.
+Both teams met again at the 1976 Quaid-e-Azam International Tournament the same year where Pakistan avenged by winning by the same score, with forward Afzal Qasim scoring the winning goal in the eighth minute after the kick off.
+A Pakistani selection named Shaheen FC again participated in the Afghan tournament in 1977.

 The ensuing civil war and political instability in Afghanistan prevented the two sides from meeting again until 2003.
-Due to the historical, cultural and political relationship between the two countries, contests against Pakistan generate much enthusiasm amongst Afghan football fans on account of their mutual relations and have been referred to as a "rivalry", although the interest in Pakistan toward the rivalry and for football in general is more muted.
+Due to the historical, cultural and political relationship between the two countries, contests between the teams generate much enthusiasm amongst football fans on account of their mutual relations and have been referred to as a "rivalry".

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future match have been scheduled.